 The content determines whether or not a customer will be engaged.
-The information that we present in our communication channels must be adapted to the place in which they are and what they are looking for.
+The information you present in your communication channels must be adapted to the place in which they are and what they are looking for.
 It can be divided into four categories:

 Discover – identify the moment when the customer discovers your product.
 If we want to reach the customer, we have to, first of all, explore his needs.
 At the stationary store salesmen verify needs, but if customers are looking for information about our products online, we can make conclusions about this on the basis of search queries, clicks, advertising, etc.

-In Explore, the customer collects information about our products, he mainly uses website, video, social media and promotional meetings.
+Explore – the customer collects information about our products.
+The main used channels are website, video, social media and promotional meetings.

-Engage is the stage when we have to convince the customer to interact with the brand, we can build commitment in channels such as mobile, website, social media and physical stores.
+Engage – convince the customer to interact with the brand.
+Build commitment in channels such as mobile, website, social media and physical stores.

 Buy – the last category concerns the purchase itself.
-In the omnichannel strategy, it will be the stationary store, the online store (available in web and mobile) and the call center.
+In the omnichannel strategy, it will be the physical store, online store (available in web and mobile) and call center.

-Content is important not only for the previously mentioned stages of customer interest but also in the context of the knowledge of where the customer came from and how he behaves in communication channels.
-Analyzing customer behavior in a particular context (time and place), lets us adjust it with suitable personalized content.
+Content is important not only for the previously mentioned stages of customer interest but also in the context of the knowledge about customer whereabaouts and behaviors on the purchase path.
+Analyzing customer behavior in a particular context (time and place) lets you adjust it with suitable personalized content.

-Customer Journey, is a map presenting how the customer goes through the process of purchasing.
-The customer journey takes into account the communication tools used with customers, but also elements such as complaints, reporting of damage, repair, replacement, etc. It should be prepared before analysis of the purchasing process and analysis at which stage a leakage (loss of leads) takes place.
-But before we start it, we create a persona, a full description of exemplary customer preferences, tastes, place of residence, age, and anything that can allow us to know in detail and to determine our target group.
-Then, on the basis of the history of purchases, we should define where the leakage is, for example:
+The way your customer goes through the process of purchasing can be depicted on a map – that's exactly what customer journey is about.
+It involves not only the communication tools used with customers, but also elements such as complaints, reporting damage, repairs, replacement, etc. It should be prepared before the analysis of the purchasing process.
+Yet before you start sketching your customer journey, you need to create a persona.
+Customer persona is a full description of an exemplary customer including their preferences, tastes, place of residence, age, and anything that can allow you to know and determine your target group better.
+Then, on the basis of the transaction history, you can spot where the data leakage occurs, for example: